The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Washington, US

 Offers Telehealth

-Hans Ochs is a Pediatrics provider in Seattle, Washington.
+Hans Ochs is a Pediatrics provider practicing medicine in Seattle, Washington.
 Dr. Ochs is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Primary Immunodeficiency (PID), Wiskott-Aldrich Syndrome, X-Linked Agammaglobulinemia, and Immunodeficiency with Hyper IgM Type 1.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Wiskott-Aldrich Syndrome, Primary Immunodeficiency (PID), X-Linked Agammaglobulinemia, and Immunodeficiency with Hyper IgM Type 1.

 Showing 1-18 of 18